A simplified 80/20 concept to eat clean

-You probably know that you do not go on a clean eating diet for a certain period of time.
+You do not go on a clean eating diet for a certain period of time.
 This expression itself might be misleading.
 Instead clean eating is a holistic approach to nutrition that you can practice for your entire life.

-Maybe you are already “eating clean” without even knowing it.
-For many years, I was not even aware that I was already unconsciously embracing a type of clean eating philosophy.
-“Clean eating” a term that a lot of people in the U.S. have been using to describe healthy eating habits didn’t exist here in Germany some years ago.
+Probably, some of you are already “eating clean” without even knowing it.
+Until recently, I was not even aware that I was already unconsciously embracing a type of clean eating philosophy.
+“Clean eating” a term that a lot of people in the U.S. have been using to describe healthy eating habits does not exist here in Germany.

 Consuming more vegetables and fruits but less fast food and sweets is something our mothers taught us.
 This advice cannot be overemphasized, but it is not new.

-If healthy nutrition disguised by the buzzword “clean eating” or “clean eating diet” supports to spark the masses, it might help to combat the steadily increasing overweight and obesity rates.
+If healthy nutrition disguised by the buzzword “clean eating” supports to spark the masses, it might help to combat the steadily increasing overweight and obesity rates.

-So first let’s break down the anatomy of a clean eating diet.
+So let’s break down the anatomy of a clean eating diet.

 Overview